US Flag with 43 stars. In use 4 July 1890– 3 July 1891. Created by jacobolus using Adobe Illustrator, and released into the public domain. |

 On February 12, 1892, Marie gave birth to another daughter, Ella Beier.

-In 1969, Rudolph Ernest Beyer wrote: Also Moritz & Marie had joined the Lutheran Church at Noack & were happy about it, as it was the same Lutheran Church as what they attended before leaving Germany.
+In 1969, Rudolph Ernest Beyer wrote: Also Moritz & Marie had joined the Lutheran Church at Noack & were happy about it, as it was the same Lutheran Church as what they attended before leaving Germany .
 Father & Mother were beginning to like the U.S.A.
 So he applied for Citizenship papers and soon became a Citizen of the U.S.A

-1. Peter Zieschang, born in Sachsen (Saxony
+- Peter Zieschang, born in Sachsen (

-3. Johann Zieschang, born in Victoria, Australia
+- Johann Zieschang, born in

-5. Hermann Zieschang, born in Bautzen, Sachsen
+Victoria ,Australia Karl Zieschang, “- Hermann Zieschang, born in

-6. Ernest Poldrack
+, SachsenBautzen - Ernest Poldrack

-7. Ernest Noack, born in Kortnitz, Sachsen
+- Ernest Noack, born in Kortnitz, Sachsen

-8. Moritz Beier, born in Waldkirchen, Sachsen
+- Moritz Beier, born in Waldkirchen, Sachsen

-9. Johann Schletze, born in Sachsen
+- Johann Schletze, born in Sachsen

-10. Johann Zenkner
+- Johann Zenkner

-11. H. E. Umlang
+- H. E. Umlang

-From L to R: Olga, Moritz Beyer, Ella, Maria Beyer,
+Moritz & Maria Beyer at the Zieschang farm showing relatives in From L to R: Olga, Moritz Beyer, Ella, Maria Beyer, holding Rudolph. |

 Ella Beyer Hardi notes:

 When we moved to the Poltrack farm I was born in a Log house near (1892) Brushy Creek, below Noack.
 The log cabin was on North side of Brushy.
-My parents had just moved to Williamson County, coming from Paige, Texas, in Bastrop County.
+My parents had just moved to Williamson County , coming from Paige, Texas, in Bastrop County.
 One morning before my parent could get out of bed they had to shake the snow off their covers.
 It was the begin of better living in black land.

 … the flood the field below our house, and the big Tank next the Cotton Gin north of us the Dam broke, we had water behind our house and in front the Mustang Creek came up.
 Mr. Zieschang came with a Wagon to move us out if necessary, but nothing happened I guess the rains quit and we moved to north of Zieschangs' home for 1 year, before we lived just south of the Zieschangs just a short distance.

 On April 18, 1895, Marie gave birth to another son, Rudolph Ernest Beier (my grandfather).
 On August 2, 1898, Emil Hermann Beier was born.
-Both sons and daughter Ella were baptized at Hochkirk.
+Both sons and daughter Ella were baptized at Hochkirk.The 1900 U.S. Census schedule for Williamson County, Texas, Justice Precinct 6, dated June 7, 1900, lists the following family members, just as the census enumerator spelled their names:

-• Buyer, M. Head of family.
+- Buyer, M. Head of family.
 Born Nov.
 1852.
 Married 20 years.
-Born in Germany.
-Immigrated 1884 (16 years in the U.S.).
-Not naturalized.
-Farmer.
+Born in

+.
+Occupation: at school, 6 months/year.
 Can read & write.
-Can speak English.
-Renter.

-• ____, Ella.
+Can speak English.Texas - ____, Ella.
 Daughter.
 Born Feb 1892.
-Born in Texas.
+Born in

-• ____, Adolph.
+.Texas - ____, Adolph.
 Son.
 Born April 1895.
-Born in Texas.
+Born in

-• ____, Amill.
+.Texas - ____, Amill.
 Son.
 Born Aug.
 1898.
-Born in Texas.
+Born in

 In a 1969 interview with Rudolph Beyer, Lucille Beyer Harwell wrote: While living on the Zieschang farm Rudolph remembers how they drove to Church in a wagon, and the mules were tied to a mesquite tree a little south of the Church.
 Father usually had a bundle or 2 of corn tops he took along to feed them to the mules while we attended church, as he felt sorry for the team.
 He said they have to pull the plow all week till dark & want to treat them good.
 Also the same wagon was used to go to funerals or weddings.
 It was the only way a coffin and the body was carried at funerals.
 Wagon or a buck board of some kind.
 It was an honor for some one to be selected to haul the coffin & body.
-The Noack Lutheran Church had most of the members buried in a cemetery located about ½ of a mile South West of Noack, Texas.
+The Noack Lutheran Church had most of the members buried in a cemetery located about ½ of a mile South West of Noack , Texas .

 Soon Moritz and Marie would move again - this time to their own farm.